Square: The Fight Is Not Lost

 Conclusion

-The post-earning volatility has split bearish short term speculators and bullish long term investors.
-It’s easy to see the short term pain generated by the pandemic, but looking a bit deeper Square’s underlying business trends are far from negative, and the balance sheet is strong enough to weather the short term storm.
+The post-earnings volatility has split bearish short-term speculators and bullish long-term investors.
+It's easy to see the short-term pain generated by the pandemic, but looking a bit deeper, Square's underlying business trends are far from negative, and the balance sheet is strong enough to weather the short-term storm.
 The current stock price presents a great opportunity for long-term investors.

 Disclosure: I am/we are long SQ.
 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it (other than from Seeking Alpha).
 I have no business relationship with any company whose stock is mentioned in this article.